 SS-SR stands for sunset-sunrise.
 SS-SR airfield lights operate from dusk till dawn.
 They switch ON automatically in the evening, and switch OFF in the morning.
 S4GA solar and portable airfield lights operate in SS-SR mode.

 Pilot-controlled airfield lighting can be activated from the air, using air-bank radio.
-S4GA offers UR-201 Control & Monitoring Unit allowing a remote activation and control of S4GA runway lights from the land, and from the air (pilot-activated lighting).
+S4GA offers UR-201 Control & Monitoring Unit allowing a remote activation and control of S4GA runway lights from the land, and the air (pilot-activated lighting).

-With UR-201 Unit, authorized airport personnel can activate runway lighting even from the cell phone (GSM activation).
+With the UR-201 Unit, authorized airport personnel can activate runway lighting even from cell phone (GSM activation).

 Pilot-activated lighting is widely used by domestic airports and general aviation airfields.